 Τhe fact that month March took the name of the god of war Mars may be considered known.
 What perhaps is not so well known is that Mars, before becoming the god of war, had completely different qualities, including the power to make the year go well.
 Quite logical, of course, since in the Roman calendar it was the first month of the year, people wished to start the year with every possible positive thought.
 Mars, therefore, was blowing over the fields, helping land, trees and plants to give fruits.

 For the Romans, each month was related to a god or to vegetation.
 Otherwise it was not even worth to have a name.
+In Greek reality, it takes also the name Gdartis because of its unpleasant and unexpected weather changes.

 Also it is worth remembering that on March 21 we have the Spring Equinox and of with that the official beginning of Spring.